 The Zap Gun depicts an America divided between those who believe the government is protecting them with ever more elaborate weaponry and those know that none of the weaponry works, except in simulations; both parties are in on the fraud, which they perpetrate in order to prop up a permanent Cold War economy.
 (Riggenbach)

 In The Penultimate Truth members of the elite devote program an android politician which/who keeps the underground masses properly stirred up and misinformed.
-(Riggenbach)
+(Riggenbach) For Lampe a clear moral is that "It does not matter if power if justifiable on some level.
+It is nonetheless, sociopathic."

 A proponent of governmental decentralisation and opponent of organised religion, it is perhaps unfortunate that some of Dick's later, delusional, work has had a posthumous influence in the emergence of anarcho-gnostics.